-Each semester the Graduate School establishes a deadline for submission of completed dissertations.
-The dissertation cannot be submitted to the Graduate School before the EVS Dissertation Approval Form (Form 14) has been signed by the PhD Advisory Committee members, the EVS Program Director and the Dean of the College of Sciences and Mathematics.
+Each semester the Academic Affairs/Registrar's Office establishes a deadline for submission of completed dissertations.
+The dissertation cannot be submitted to ProQuest before the EVS Dissertation Approval Form (Form 14) has been signed by the PhD Advisory Committee members, the EVS Program Director and the Dean of the College of Sciences and Mathematics.

-The dissertation must adhere to Graduate School guidelines and must contain:
+The dissertation must adhere to Arkansas State Universality's guidelines and must contain: